reubsinit/cave-escape/Documentation/Introduction to Games Programming.md

 So, that being said, let's take a moment to analyse the ```Main()``` procedure and the instructions it is executing.
 The sequence is as follows:

-  1. Firstly, a call to ```OpenGraphicsWindow()``` is made, where we can see the title of the window being opened is Cave Escape and the width and height of the window is 432 by 768 pixels.
+  1. Firstly, a call to ```OpenWindow()``` is made, where we can see the title of the window being opened is Cave Escape and the width and height of the window is 432 by 768 pixels.
   2. The game loop is opened.
 The game loop will loop over and over, until the user closes the window, meaning all of the instructions will be continually executed for as long as the loop is running.
-Note that the condition of the loop is ```WindowCloseRequested()```.
+Note that the condition of the loop is ```WindowCloseRequested('Cave Escape')```.
      * The following instructions are executed within the game loop:
       1. ```ProcessEvents()``` is called. ```ProcessEvents()``` is used to listen for any user input made while the program is running.
       2. We then clear the screen with ```ClearScreen()``` before we draw anything to it (we're not drawing anything in this iteration, but that will come soon!).
-      3. We then refresh the screen with ```RefreshScreen()``` so that we can see what we've drawn.
+      3. We then refresh the screen with ```RefreshScreen(60)``` so that we can see what we've drawn.

 ### Have a Crack
 Now it's time for you to have a go at implementing iteration one on your own.
 You'll have to type the instructions above into your text editor.
 Try and resist the urge to copy and paste code if it arrises, as typing it out helps build your understanding in regards to what the code is doing.
 When you're done, you'll need to build and run your code to see if it is all working.
 If you encounter any build errors, you'll have to resolve those and build and run again.